 - Inherent discoloration

-Bonding is not meant to address serious issues with the teeth.
+Cosmetic bonding for teeth is not meant to address serious issues with the teeth.
 Problems such as decay, a severely cracked tooth, or a needed root canal must be taken care of before bonding can be done.

 Patient Testimonial for The Hills Dental Spa